ErikKalkoken/fyne-kx/README.md

 ### Layouts

-- **Columns**: Columns arranges all objects in a row, with each in their own column with a given minimum width.
+- [Columns](https://pkg.go.dev/github.com/ErikKalkoken/fyne-kx/layout#NewColumns): Columns arranges all objects in a row, with each in their own column with a given minimum width.
 It can be used to arrange subsequent rows of objects in columns.

 ![Example](https://cdn.imgpile.com/f/maoyoP1_xl.png)